mdog-dot/mdog-dot.github.io/_pages/about.md

 I'm a fresh student from [School of Physics](https://phy.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/), currently enrolled in the 24nd Zhuoyue Class.

+I have an account in [知乎](https://www.zhihu.com) called [小摆鼠](https://www.zhihu.com/people/10-23-71-33).
+I have written some articles on Physics, Pingpong and go.
 <!--I am very fortunate to be advised by [Prof. XXX](https://www.XXX.com/) of XXX Lab from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
 I was advised by [Prof. XX](https://XXX.pku.edu.cn/) from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.-->

 <!--You can find my CV here: [Curriculum Vitae](../assets/Curriculum_Vitae.pdf).-->